James E. Amos: Career

 During office, Roosevelt often spent time at his summer residence, Sagamore Hill in New York.
 After his presidency, he resided there full time.
 In 1902 he built the Grey Cottage to house his staff, including James Amos.
 James married Annie Amos in 1909 and left Sagamore Hill to work at the Customs and Interior Department.
 They came back when Roosevelt was sick.
 Amos was present when Roosevelt died on January 6, 1919.
-Roosevelt's last words were “James, will you please put out the light?"
+Roosevelt's last words were said to James, and they were either "Please put out that light, James" or "James, will you please put out the light."

 Amos was Theodore Roosevelt’s bodyguard, valet, and long-time family friend.
 In 1927, Amos wrote the book Theodore Roosevelt: Hero to His Valet, a memoir of Roosevelt from Amos's perspective.

 James Amos was hired as a special agent for the FBI in 1921.
-He was the second black agent, but he was the first to work publicly.
+He was the second black agent, preceded by James Wormley Jones, but he was the first to work publicly.
 He was the firearms instructor at the New York FBI office.
 He worked on many major cases during his career with the FBI.

 When Amos hit mandatory retirement age, J. Edgar Hoover asked Franklin D. Roosevelt to allow Amos to continue with the FBI.
 Amos received an Executive order from the President in 1940.

 In October 1947, James Amos was featured on the cover of Ebony magazine.
 The article was titled FBI Agents in Action which covered different FBI strategies used to solve crimes.
 The article referred to Amos as a "G-Man", one of 3,000 special agents.

 Amos worked for the FBI for 32 years, retiring in 1953.
 In the book Seeing Red, author Theodore Kornweibel cited Amos's FBI personnel files: "But as a pathfinder Amos has no peer; he, more than any of the other early black agents, 'prove' what should never have needed proving: that African Americans could serve the federal government in sensitive positions with objectivity, intelligence and professionalism."
 Amos died of a heart attack at age 74 on December 15, 1953, two months after retiring.